NorSC/supervisor-search/_supervisors/becky-strachan.md

   ***1.Co-Creating a Digital Interactive Educational Resource on Academic Integrity and Good Academic Practice.***

   There is some evidence to suggest that students are committing academic misconduct through ignorance or a lack of knowledge and understanding of academic integrity and how to use good academic practice in their work.
 This project would work with a group of students in a participatory manner to understand their needs and develop and trial an online interactive educational resource around academic integrity and good academic practice.
-It would draw on the elements outlined

   ***Related Reading:***